nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-38.md

 ## Fix Deletion of Sub-Documents Where Permissions Are Blocked

-Documents with sub-documents where permissions are blocked cannot be deleted
+Documents with sub-documents where permissions are blocked cannot be deleted.

 For a scalable document remove check, new indexes are required for MongoDB backend:
 ```Java